joekelly10/plump-gpt/README.md

 Plump GPT is a personal project and I originally had no intention of sharing it, so this isn't meant to be polished, production ready code.
 I use it a lot, as a daily thinking tool, and I could probably be persuaded to develop it properly, but it works for my needs as is and I'm currently focusing on other things!

-Responsive design would be a start... 😂
+Svelte 5 and responsive design would be a start... 😂